What is an EOS Block Producer?

 Block producers provide the infrastructure required to run the EOS Blockchain. learn more

-To provide the EOS platform with strong geographical and political diversity by operating the most robust bare-metal and self-funded Block Producer possible from Costa Rica.
+Provide the EOS platform with geographical and political diversity by operating the most robust, independent, bare-metal Block Producer possible from Costa Rica.
 We pledge to leverage our talent, experience, and sustainable resources to meet this challenge.

 EOS Costa Rica in 60 secs

 Our philosophy has always been that knowledge and learning is key to what we do.
-Continuous training and building human talent is what will make EOS the most the most powerful infrastructure for decentralized applications.
+Continuous training and building human talent is what will make EOS the most sustainable infrastructure for decentralized applications.

 We are constantly in motion and have a proven history of evolving as technology improves.
 We value being nimble and efficient with our resources which allows us to quickly adopt and drive new innovations.

-We firmly believe that our history in Costa Rica, the longest lasting free democracy in Central America, shapes our philosophy of life, liberty and property.
-Values we wish to represent in the EOS community.
+We firmly believe that our history in Costa Rica, the longest lasting free democracy in Latin America, shapes our philosophy of life, liberty and property.
+We strive to represent and defend individual sovereignty in the EOS community.

-We work towards the flourishing of our community allowing all its members the right to Education, Entrepreneurship and Opportunity.
+We work towards the flourishing of our community by promoting the right to Education, Entrepreneurship and Opportunity to all members.

 We are committed to safeguarding the future of our community and take appropriate risks that do not jeopardize our long term goals.